Jimmyu2foru18/Metal-Gear-History/README.md

 # Metal Gear Solid — Canonical Timeline

-> A high-end, interactive web experience documenting the chronological history of the Metal Gear Solid universe.
+> A interactive web app documenting the chronological history of the Metal Gear Solid universe.

 ---